Mobile Wireless Hotspot Lending Policy

 Terms and Conditions

-In order to borrow a Hotspot, patrons must be eighteen years of age or older and have a Bossard Library card (in good standing).
+In order to borrow a hotspot, patrons must be 18 years of age or older and have a Bossard Library card (in good standing).
 At the time of checkout, the borrowing patron must present his/her library card and state-issued ID.
-Upon checkout, Library staff will confirm, in the presence of the borrowing patron, that all items are present in the Hotspot kit.
-The patron must sign the Library’s Hotspot Agreement before a Hotspot can be checked out.
-Only one Hotspot may be borrowed on a patron’s account at any one time.
-The loan period for the Hotspot is 14 days with no grace period and no renewals.
+Upon checkout, Library staff will confirm, in the presence of the borrowing patron, that all items are present in the hotspot kit.
+The patron must sign the Library’s Hotspot Agreement before a hotspot can be checked out.
+Only one hotspot may be borrowed on a patron’s account at any one time.
+The loan period for the hotspot is 14 days* with no grace period and no renewals.

-The Library will accept holds on the Hotspot.
+The Library will accept holds on the hotspot.
 Patrons will be notified by phone only when their hold is ready for pick-up.
-Patrons will have 48 hours from the time of this notification call to check out the Hotspot, after such time it will be released to another patron.
+Patrons will have 48 hours from the time of this notification call to check out the hotspot, after such time it will be released to another patron.
 This hold period may be extended, at the discretion of the Library, due to Library hours of operation.

-Overdue Hotspots will be deactivated within 24 hours after the due date.
-Overdue fines will accrue at $2.50 per day up to the maximum replacement cost of the Hotspot.
-Patrons are not permitted to return the Hotspot to the Library’s book drop.
-Rather, Hotspots must be returned directly to a Library staff member, who will verify that all components of the Hotspot are accounted for before checking it in from the borrowing patron’s account.
-The Hotspot will not be considered returned until all components of the Hotspot are returned.
-The cost to replace the Library Hotspot device is $50.00.
-The cost to replace the charger is $10.00.
-The cost to replace the case is $20.
+Overdue hotspots will be deactivated at closing on the day the hotspot is due.
+Overdue fines will accrue at $2.50 per day up to the maximum replacement cost of the hotspot.
+Patrons are not permitted to return the hotspot to the Library’s book drop.
+Rather, hotspots must be returned directly to a Library staff member, who will verify that all components of the hotspot are accounted for before checking it in from the borrowing patron’s account.
+The hotspot will not be considered returned until all components of the hotspot are returned.

-The borrowing patron will be responsible for lost or damaged Hotspots and accessories (includes theft thereof).
-Patrons must be mindful of current replacement costs of mobile Hotspots and accessories before borrowing, as he or she will be responsible for paying the replacement cost of a damaged or lost Hotspot device or accessories.
+The borrowing patron will be responsible for lost or damaged hotspots and accessories (includes theft thereof).
+Patrons must be mindful of current replacement costs of mobile hotspots and accessories before borrowing, as he or she will be responsible for paying the actual replacement cost of a damaged or lost hotspot device or accessories.
 If the Library is able to replace the lost or damaged hotspot and/or accessories at no charge to the Library, patron will be charged $1.50 per day (up to the full retail cost of the item) until replacement device and/or accessories are placed into service for the next borrower.

 Hotspots must be kept in a temperature-controlled environment (not left in vehicles or in extreme temperatures).